Logo

 Geldof's police statements and evidence to the coroner indicated he did receive a call from Michael Hutchence, who was "hectoring and abusive and threatening" during their phone conversation.

-Michael Hutchence had used his snakeskin belt to tie a knot on the automatic door closure at the top of the door, and had strained his head forward into the loop so hard that the buckle had broken.
+Michael Hutchence had used his snakeskin belt to tie a knot on the automatic door closer at the top of the door, and had strained his head forward into the loop so hard that the buckle had broken.

 The report ruled that Michael Hutchence's death was suicide while depressed and under the influence of alcohol and other drugs.

-Michael Hutchence's casket was carried out of the cathedral by members of INXS and by his younger brother, Rhett; "Never Tear Us Apart" was played in the background.
+Michael Hutchence's casket was carried out of the cathedral by members of INXS and his younger brother, Rhett; "Never Tear Us Apart" was played in the background.

 Hutchence's solo album, Michael Hutchence, was released in October 1999.